m-yuhas/musical_hash/README.md

 >>> hash = musical_hash.MusicalHash(b'Hello World!', 'md5')
 ```

-* Export the hash as a wave file in the key of A blues major:
+* Export the hash as a wave file in the key of A pentatonic minor:

 ```python
 >>> hash.wave('hash.wav', key=musical_hash.A_PENTATONIC_MINOR)